quartz-framework/www.quartzframework.xyz/src/app/docs/data/method-based-queries/page.md

     description: Learn how to write dynamic queries using Method Name-Based Queries
 ---

-In addition to annotation-based queries using @Query, Quartz also supports method name-based queries, a convention-over-configuration approach inspired by Spring Data.
+In addition to annotation-based queries using **@Query**, Quartz also supports method name-based queries, a convention-over-configuration approach inspired by Spring Data.
 This lets you define dynamic queries simply by naming your repository methods using a specific pattern.

 Method-based queries are parsed automatically and converted into structured query definitions at runtime.